Azure/azure-powershell/src/Communication/EmailServicedata.Autorest/README.md

 <!-- region Generated -->
-# Az.CommunicationServicesEmail
+# Az.EmailServicedata
-This directory contains the PowerShell module for the CommunicationServicesEmail service.
+This directory contains the PowerShell module for the EmailServicedata service.

 ---
 ## Info